Fourier Transform of the Stretched Exponential Function: Analytic Error Bounds, Double Exponential Transform, and Open-Source Implementation libkww: Description of relaxation in time and frequency

 The linear response $B(t)$ to a perturbation $A(t)$ can be written as

 Consider first the momentary perturbation $A(t)=\delta(t)$.
 The response is $B(t)=R(t)$.
 Therefore, the memory kernel $R$ is identified as the \textit{response function}.

 Consider next a perturbation $A(t)={\rm e}^{\eta t}\Theta(-t)$ that is slowly switched on and suddenly switched off ($\Theta$ is the Heavyside step function, $\eta$ is sent to $0^+$ at the end of the calculation).
-For $t>0$, one obtains $B(t)=\Phi(t)$ where $\Phi$ is the negative primitive of the response function, $R(t)=-\partial_t\Phi(t)$.
+For $t>0$, one obtains $B(t)=\Phi(t)$ where $\Phi$ is the negative primitive of the response function

 Since $\Phi$ describes the time evolution after an external perturbation has been switched off, it is called the \textit{relaxation function}.
 Kohlrausch's stretched exponential function is a frequently used approximation for $\Phi(t)$.